Shubhnaik19/bookYourProduct/README.md

 * ![Screenshot from 2021-07-25 02-37-47](https://user-images.githubusercontent.com/44295222/126881100-9f346c41-3f35-4e91-a5a8-15c61c628641.png)

 ## Features and validations
+* User can search product by name or product-ID.
 * User cannot select past dates.
 * User cannot select products those are not available.
 * User cannot select product if days selected is less than the minimum rental period.
 * Error popsUp in these cases.![Screenshot from 2021-07-25 02-41-34](https://user-images.githubusercontent.com/44295222/126881169-badb46c7-387f-4a92-841b-a1dd86ff1573.png)![Screenshot from 2021-07-25 02-50-58](https://user-images.githubusercontent.com/44295222/126881305-7c9f338e-8f11-42b8-90e8-751653b821eb.png)

+##Future Enhancements
+*This is kindoff unfinished app.
+*So we can use redux store to save some complexity.
+*Also we can route multiple pages for buying products.
+*We can use multiple criteria for search and sorting.
+*Can make use more good looking using material UI.

 ##About me (Author):-
 I am **Shubham Naik**.
 I am budding fullStack developer.
 I wanna explore every aspect of development thats why I am continuosly in learning phase.
 I come from Electronics background, still as I have passion to learn programming I used to code on C then eventually switched to Java and learnt J2EE development.
 And now I am working on Kotlin and frameworks like Spring, Spring Boot and FrontEnd FrameWorks like reactJs.
 This shows how keen learner I am and my learning capability.